 Direct impacts involve the clearing of vegetation and/or removal of habitat for threatened fauna species as follows.
-Based on the available data, no significant residual impacts to endangered or of concern REs, MSES fauna, MSES plants and MNES plants are expected.
+Based on the available data, no significant residual impacts to endangered or MSES plants or MNES plants are expected.

-Potential significant residual impacts to MSES from clearing as a result of the project consist of:
+Potential significant residual impacts to MSES from clearing as a result of the project consist of1: